VanniMaceria/ARDronesSwarm/README.md

 <br>

 > [!WARNING]
+> **Be sure that in the advanced network options the mac address in usage is the native one and not the random one** <br>
 > **It's mandatory to change the MAC addresses of the devices in esp_master_ap.ino** <br>
 > **Unity project must have minimum android sdk version 29**